 A region is the physical location of an IDC.
 In Tencent Cloud, regions are fully isolated from each other, ensuring cross-region stability and fault tolerance.
-We recommend that you choose the region closest to your end users to minimize access latency and improve access speed.
+When purchasing Tencent Cloud services, we recommend selecting the region closest to your end users to minimize access latency and improve download speed.

-The following table describes the regions, availability zones, and resource types that are currently supported by TKE Serverless Cluster.
+You can see the table below for the regions, availability zones and resource types currently supported by TKE Serverless cluster.
+Other regions will be opened gradually.